-This article discusses CPM and examples of effective strategy, goals, planning, and analysis.
+This article discusses corporate performance management (CPM) tools and examples of effective strategy, goals, planning, and analysis.

 Let’s talk about strategy and goals.
 There are many reasons for communicating strategy but very few organizations include strategy as part of the planning process.
-The managers and employees who are involved in the budgeting and forecasting process should know the strategy and goals prior to planning, but it also should be front and center while entering the data.
+The managers and employees who handle the budgeting and forecasting process should know the strategy and goals prior to planning.
+It should also be front and center while entering the data.
 A goal of the company should be to provide the strategy and goals prior, during, and after entering data.

 The first step is to define the organization.
 This includes the organization’s purpose, core values, and the company goal.
-Some of these may not change over time, but it should still be reviewed annually to ensure that they remain true.
+Some of these may not change over time, but review them annually to ensure that they remain true.
 Other areas, such as SWOT (strengths, weaknesses, opportunities, and threats), industry trends and key initiatives will change regularly and can be altered quarterly.

 The departmental strategy and goals are very similar to corporate, but many of the sections are unnecessary.
-The organization’s purpose, core values, trends, threats, and goal are not necessary, as these come from the corporate strategy and are pushed down to the departments.
-However, knowing the strengths, weaknesses, opportunities, and threats of each department are very important and should be documented as it can gradually change.
-This can be viewed at the corporate level as well to see how weaknesses are improved upon, strengths are magnified, opportunities are taken advantage of, and threats are minimized.
+The organization’s purpose, core values, trends, threats, and goals are not necessary.
+These come from the corporate strategy and are pushed down to the departments.
+However, each department must know its strengths, weaknesses, opportunities, and threats.
+This should be documented as it can gradually change.
+See how weaknesses are improved upon, strengths are magnified, opportunities are taken advantage of, and threats are minimized at a corporate level.
 Entering goals is extremely important, not just at the corporate level but at a departmental level as well.
 The departmental goals should align with the corporate goals.

 Setting up a culture of completing the initiatives in a timely manner is key.
 A manager or executive should be responsible to complete each initiative project.
-In order to succeed, it is of vital importance that the executives and managers responsible for completing these projects meet on a regularly, whether weekly or bi-monthly for status updates.
+It is extremely important that the executives and project managers meet on a regularly, whether weekly or bi-monthly for status updates.

-Several reports or a dashboard can be created to analyze the data.
+Create several reports or a dashboard to analyze the data.
 A dashboard that first has a table showing tasks started, completed, and an accountability score will be of great help.
-Then design a pie chart on the accountability score, and a bottom graph displaying total tasks started versus completed by month.
+Design a pie chart on the accountability score and a bottom graph displaying total tasks started versus completed by month.